evitolins/refresher.js/README.md

 ## Advanced

 ### Instantly Apply Callback
 In some cases you might need to instantly run your callback during instantiation.
-If so, just set the 3rd arguement as `true`.
+If so, just set the 3rd argument as `true`.

     // Run callback immediately, and then repeat once per minute. var refreshA = new Refresher( function () {console.log("See you again in 60 seconds.");}, 60 , true);